Intarsia: Giovanni da Verona and the Veneto–Neapolitan manner

+Decline

+The decline of intarsia was linked to its attempt to align itself ever more closely with painting.
+With the increasing use of stains to compose complex narrative scenes and the abandonment of the traditional repertoire, wood inlay became dependent on painting and was relegated to a display of artisanal virtuosity.

+In the twentieth century, the craft was revived by the master from Trani, Andrea Gusmai, who created celebrated works.

 Process

 Intarsia uses varied shapes, sizes, and species of wood fitted together to create a mosaic-like picture with an illusion of depth.
 Intarsia is created through the selection of different types of wood, using their grain pattern and coloring to create variations in the pattern.
 After selecting the specific woods for the pattern, the woodworker cuts, shapes, and finishes each piece.
 Some areas of the pattern may be raised to create more depth.
 The completed individual pieces fit together like a jig-saw puzzle, glued to a wooden backer-board cut to the outline of the pattern.
 This typically creates a three-dimensional effect as seen in the studiolo of the Palazzo Ducale, Urbino.

+Marble intarsia (opere di commessi), called pietre dura in English for the semi-precious hardstones combined with colored marbles that are employed, is an intarsia of coloured stones inlaid in white or black marble.
+Early examples in Florence date from the mid fifteenth century and reached a peak of refinement and complexity in revetments of the Medici Chapel, produced under Medici patronage in the Opificio delle Pietre Dure, which was established by Ferdinando I de' Medici.
+Later complex designs and refinement of the art developed in Naples circa the beginning of the 17th century.
+The floor of St. Peter's Basilica in Rome is a particularly notable example of marble intarsia.
+Later this form of decoration became a feature of baroque interior design, particularly so in the Sicilian Baroque designs following the earthquake of 1693.
+Intarsia is best restricted to wood-based work.

 Today intarsia can be made from purchased patterns.
 To make intarsia from a pattern, first wood is chosen based on color and grain pattern.
 Next the pattern is transferred onto the wood and individual pieces are precisely cut out on the band saw or scroll saw.
 The pieces are then sanded individually or in groups to add depth to the piece.
 Once the sanding is completed, the wood pieces are fitted together to form the final result.
 A finish (for example a clear gel stain) can be applied to the individual pieces before gluing, or to the glued final version.